britive/access-broker-examples/FreeIPA/README.md

 ## Features

 - Connects to FreeIPA using provided credentials.
+- The script expect the user and group information from the checkout/in request.
-- Checks if the target user and group exist.
+- Checks if the target user and group exist. before processing the action.
+- The action is passed as an attribute to the string from the Britive Profile.
+Allowing us to use single script for both checkout and checkin.
 - Adds or removes the user from the specified group.
 - Uses try/catch blocks for robust error handling.
-- Exits with appropriate codes and error messages.
+Exits with appropriate codes and error messages.

 ## Requirements